Usuy-Leon/cv/index.md

 *University of Maryland, College Park, MD, U.S.A*
 Jan 2024 - May 2024
 - Supervised weekly 4-hour labs (~20 students) on extracellular/intracellular electrophysiology with crayfish, crickets, and worms
-- Guided students in experiment design and poster presentations of pharmacology and sensory data
+- Guided students in experiment design and poster presentations of pharmacology on sensory trasduction data

 **High School Volunteer Teacher**
 *Bogotá, DC, Colombia*
 Feb 2017 - Dec 2018
-- Mentored low-resource community students preparing for National University entrance exam
+- Mentored low-resource community students preparing for  National University of colombia entrance exam.

 ---